-Coordination infrastructure for complex care
+Coordination infrastructure

 When someone needs care from multiple people — clinicians, family members, social workers, professionals — each holds a different fragment.
 Nobody holds the whole.